Jaccodouma/GD-A3/README.md

   - Look into adding an improved "Cover Map" module, which covers the map and squares can be "Unlocked" by scripts Maybe allow non square shapes if we find a way https://community.bistudio.com/wiki/drawTriangle

+Misc.
+  - Dslyexci seems to have made a lot of private things for ShackTac, could replicate some Like the heli tools (gunner compass, view on map?), seen in this video https://www.youtube.com/watch?v=gI-GJpCpza8